viper3400/QuickSFTP/README.md

 QuickSFTP is a tool, which allows an unexperienced person to upload files onto a server using the SFTP protocol just by typing the password and choosing the file(s) from a standard Windows dialog.

-Therfore, the tool has to be preconfigured by an experienced person.
+Therrfore, the tool has to be preconfigured by a more experienced person.

 ## Scenario